mansstiv/mansstiv/README.md

 🔭 I'm currently working as a Junior Software Engineer at <a href="https://www.netcompany-intrasoft.com/" target="_blank"> Netcompany-Intrasoft</a>, focusing on Front-End Development.
 <br><br>

-🌱 I'm most interested in the fields of Full-Stack Web Development, Artificial Intelligence and Human-Computer Interaction. <br><br>
+🌱 I'm most interested in the fields of Full-Stack Web Development, Artificial Intelligence and Human-Computer Interaction. <br>